nusteral/favorite-quotes/README.md

-*Kindness is more important than wisdom, and the recognition of this is the beginning of wisdom.*
+*Always be mindful of the kindness and not the faults of others.*

-— Theodore Isaac Rubin
+— Buddha